bias-barometer/bias-barometer/README.md

 Check `notebooks/examples.ipynb` for more.

 ## Overview
 At the center of `bias-barometer` are the `barometers`, which are implementations of bias measures.
-Each `barometer` is designed for a model `representation`: For example, the **Bias Direction** (e.g., Bolukbasi et al., 2016) measures the bias in a *word embedding*, which can be obtained from e.g. word2vec or the input embeddings of a BERT model.
+Each `barometer` is designed for a model `representation`: For example, the **Bias Direction** (e.g., Bolukbasi et al., 2016) measures the bias in *word embeddings*, which can be obtained from e.g. word2vec or the input embeddings of a BERT model.

 Each `barometer` requires some dataset or wordlist to operationalize the bias: For example, to measure gender bias for occupations, the **Bias Direction** needs a set of masculine vs. feminine words (*wordpairs*) and a list of occupation terms (*target*) in the language of interest.
 See [Orgad & Belinkov (2022)](https://aclanthology.org/2022.gebnlp-1.17/) for why it is a good idea to separate the dataset from the metric/task.